-In the final result, this application succeeds on ground 2 and this disposes of this application with the following orders;
+In the final result, this application succeeds on ground 2 and it disposes off this application with the following orders;

 - 1. The ruling and orders of special certificate for distress for rent issued by the trial Magistrate in Misc.
-Cause No. 69 of 2021 are hereby set aside. - 2.
+Cause No. 67 of 2021 are hereby set aside. - 2.
 Basing on the nature and circumstances of this case, I will make no order as to costs.

-Dated, signed, sealed and delivered at Kampala this $\mathbf{28}^{th}$ day of $\mathbf{October}\ \mathbf{2022}$
+Dated, signed, sealed and delivered by email at Kampala this 28th day of October 2022

-Emmanuel Baguma Judge
+Emmanuel Baguma

+Judge